Bridging Inertial and Dissipation Range Statistics in Rotating Turbulence: A Helical Shell Model for Rotating Turbulence

-We begin with the incompressible ($\mb{\nabla}\cdot \mb{u} = 0$) Navier-Stokes equation for the velocity field $\mb{u}$ of a three-dimensional flow, with density $\rho$ and a kinematic viscosity $\nu$ small enough to generate turbulence, under a solid body rotation $\mb{\Omega}$:
+We begin with the incompressible ($\mb{\nabla}\cdot \mb{u} = 0$) Navier--Stokes equation for the velocity field $\mb{u}$ of a three-dimensional flow, with density $\rho$ and a kinematic viscosity $\nu$ small enough to generate turbulence, under a solid body rotation $\mb{\Omega}$:

 The pressure $p$ includes the effect of the centrifugal force and the Coriolis force $-2 \mb{\Omega} \times \mb{u}$ results from the solid body rotation.
 Furthermore, an external, large-scale, force $\mb{f}$ ensures that the (turbulent) flow remains in a statistically stationary state through the injection of an energy $\epsilon = \langle \mb{u}\cdot \mb{f} \rangle$.
 Unlike non-rotating three-dimensional turbulent flows, helicity plays an important role in rotating turbulence; a natural source of helicity is the Coriolis force which results in a helicty injection $\langle 2 \mb{u} \cdot \nabla (\mb{\Omega} \cdot \mb{u}) \rangle$; similarly the external drive can also inject helicity at large-scales via helicity $\langle \omega \cdot \mb{f} + \mb{u} \cdot (\nabla \times \mb{f}) \rangle$.
 (The angular brackets in these definitions imply suitable averaging in space or in time for non-equilibrium stationary states.)